CartoDB/mobile-sample-data-collection/README.md

 # DATA COLLECTION

-Sample app demonstrating how **Carto Mobile SDK** and **CARTO Engine** can be used to collect location-based data.
+Sample app demonstrating how **Carto Mobile SDK** and **CARTO Engine** can be used to collect location-based data in cross-platform: iPhone and Android native app.
 It covers most common use case for point + image data collection:

 1. User selects location on map - using assistance from GPS
 2. Enters data form